Dasht-e Lut: Description

 Iran's geography consists of a plateau surrounded by mountains and divided into drainage basins.
-Dasht-e Lut is one of the largest of these desert basins, 480 km long and 320 km wide, and is considered to be one of the driest places on Earth.
+Dasht-e Lut is one of the largest of these drainage basins, 480 km long and 320 km wide.

 The area of the desert is about 51800 km2, the largest in Iran after Dasht-e Kavir.
 During the spring wet season, water briefly flows down from the Kerman mountains, but it soon dries up, leaving behind only rocks, sand, and salt.

-The eastern part of Dasht-e Lut is a low plateau covered with salt flats.
+The eastern part of Dasht-e Lut is a low plateau covered with salt flats with lowest elevations around 110 m above sea level (30.398609 N, 58.493041 E).
 In contrast, the center has been sculpted by the wind into a series of parallel ridges and furrows, extending over 150 km and reaching 75 m in height.
 This area is also riddled with ravines and sinkholes.
 The southeast is a vast expanse of sand, like a Saharan erg, with dunes 300 m high, among the tallest in the world.